poissonconsulting/chk/dev/reference/chkor_vld.md

   [`chk_null_or()`](https://poissonconsulting.github.io/chk/dev/reference/chk_null_or.md)
   or first test using the individual `vld_` functions and then call `chkor_vld()` to generate an informative error message.

+- x_name:

+  A string of the name of the object to use in the error message or NULL.
+If a string it is passed to each of the `chk_` calls so that the error message refers to `x_name` rather than the deparsed `vld_` arguments.

 ## Value